 Moab’s Main Street

 One kid wants pizza, another demands a burger and the third one needs a geode.
 No problem.
-Head back to Moab Proper, home of Zax’s Pizza, Eddie McStiff’s and Pinyon Tree Gift Shop.
+Head back to Moab Proper, home of Zax’s Pizza, Eddie McStiff’s and several gift shops.
 After getting your fill of soda and gourmet buffet-style pizza, walk off some of that glorious food as you enjoy some of Moab’s shops and galleries.
 Be sure to buy that prized bag of smooth, colorful rocks for each and every kid you own.
 You’ll see a lot of original local and native art as well as lots of new gadgets for all your mountain biking needs.
 Also a great place to start planning your return trip next year.